underscoreio/underscoreio/README.md

 ## Which branch/domain?

-We work in `develop`.
+We work in `master`.
-Previews can be published to `beta.underscore.io` from here.

 Releases to `underscore.io` must be made from `master`.

-We recommend using `git flow` to merge from `develop` onto `master`.
-Instructions below.
+Please issue PRs against changes.

 ## Building the Site